 About the Study Circles

-The Disproportionality Technical Assistance Network (The Network) is offering a unique opportunity for all participating school staff, equity teams and partners for continuing our personal and professional racial equity work with a focus on the American Indian student experience...Join us in a Study Circles conversation and the exploration of the book, Little Hawk and the Lone Wolf by Raymond C. Kaquatosh.
-Each session will use Raymond Kaquatosh’s book as a foundation for our conversation while exploring the impact of the opportunity gap for our American Indian students.
+The Disproportionality Technical Assistance Network (The Network) is offering a unique opportunity for all participating school staff, equity teams and partners for continuing our personal and professional racial equity work with a focus on the American Indian student experience...Join us in a Study Circles conversation and the exploration of the book, Everything You Wanted to Know about Indians But Were Afraid to Ask by Anton Treuer.
+Each session will use Dr. Treuer's book as a foundation for our conversation while exploring the impact of the opportunity gap for our American Indian students.

 Study Circles address racial and ethnic barriers to student achievement and parent involvement by engaging diverse staff, parents and partners in dialogue and problem solving.

-**There is a prerequisite to receiving a copy of the book, which is participating in the Orientation Session on January 24, 2017.
+**There is a prerequisite to receiving a copy of the book, which is participating in the orientation session on February 15, 2017.

 These sessions will be a facilitated online conversation using the Zoom cloud video conferencing platform.

 Network Training and Supports Project Coordinator,

 Project Coordinator, Network for Native American Student Achievement (NNASA), Disproportionality Technical Assistance Network ("The Network")